 IPI was administered to 37 of the fellows from cohort three of the Midlands Medici programme in a workshop setting and posted to 14 absent fellows, 43 returns being made in all.
-18 fellows (42%) had a typical change agent profile (high MTC and CB, low AD and CWS).
+Eighteen fellows (42%) had a typical change agent profile (high MTC and CB, low AD and CWS).
 While the remainder of the fellow population had a mean lower MTC score, it was still comparatively high, CB being lower and the AD and CWS scores significantly higher.
 Of the typical change agent fellows, 12 were in research-led universities in such fields as biosciences, psychology, nanotechnology, vision sciences, criminology and computer science.
 Six were at newer universities and included a sociologist, artist, dancer, jeweller, fashion designer and computer scientist.
-It was a preference for known rules and structure and the desire to refine a problem using known methods rather than re-defining it that characterised the majority of fellows.
+It was a preference for known rules and structure and the desire to refine a problem using known methods rather than redefining it that characterized the majority of fellows.
 Rogers (2003) observes that, besides expertise in the area concerned, change agents need to work through opinion leaders and must have adopter orientation and empathy.
 This suggests that the fellows may have been more successful by being able to conform to the style of the group within which change was to be effected, rather than rocking the boat.
 It is not unknown for academics to appoint in their own image.
 A research fellow needs a degree of personal autonomy to be effective but little can be achieved, however much potential the individual possesses as a change agent, without the support of the head of department.
 Change agents will usually show motivation to change, challenging behaviour, but little adaptation and consistency in work style.
-It could be argued that the sponsor for university or other organisation innovation projects would know who in the organisation might possess the styles and abilities indicated by KAI and IPI.
+It could be argued that the sponsor for university or other organization innovation projects would know who in the organization might possess the styles and abilities indicated by KAI and IPI.
 But it is possible that high innovators on KAI or IPI may adopt a degree of coping behaviour so as not to stand out as disruptive influences.

 Conclusion

-Innovation, even quite modest change, requires creativity, the ability to move beyond what is already known in an organisation.
+Innovation, even quite modest change, requires creativity, the ability to move beyond what is already known in an organization.
 This is often managed in-house with an internal change agent working on small, contained, innovations.
 In major companies, internal change agents will have been identified and will be moved from project to project.
 Change in the health authority, the drainage pipe manufacturer, the housing association and the cathedral was achieved with an external change agent who could play a challenging, yet facilitative, role.
 Change agents in the Midlands universities achieved change at departmental level, but possibly little beyond that.
-Internal staff in a variety of organisations may possess many of the talents required, but these individuals need to be identified and encouraged.
-An external change agent may be helpful in challenging culture and realising creativity.
+Internal staff in a variety of organizations may possess many of the talents required, but these individuals need to be identified and encouraged.
+An external change agent may be helpful in challenging culture and realizing creativity.
 He/she will bring new ideas, make connections, ask questions, be playful.
 It is important for the external change agent to discern when to disappear, while still being contactable.
 Is a change agent always required for change?
-Only, it is suggested (with apologies to Dylan Thomas) ‘with change on a scale and scope beyond the manner in which pyjamas are folded’ (Buchanan and Boddy, 1992, p.24); that is, for moderate to large scale change.
-A change agent is, by inclination, an outsider ‘a marginal figure with one foot in each of two worlds’ – inside and outside the organisation.
+Only, it is suggested (with apologies to Dylan Thomas) ‘with change on a scale and scope beyond the manner in which pyjamas are folded’ (Buchanan and Boddy, 1992, p.24); that is, for moderate- to large-scale change.
+A change agent is, by inclination, an outsider, ‘a marginal figure with one foot in each of two worlds’ – inside and outside the organization.
 A change agent has a habit of disappearing.
 It is hard to conceive of innovation being effectively introduced without one.

 References